HalfdanJ/ofxARCore/README.md

 ### [Drawing example](exampleDrawing/)
 A simple demo that lets you draw in the air.

 The app calculates the world coordinates from touch events on the screen, and draws a continuous white line through the air.
 Read more on [AR Experiments site](https://experiments.withgoogle.com/ar).

+There is also a never version ported to Java available here: [github.com/googlecreativelab/ar-drawing-java](https://github.com/googlecreativelab/ar-drawing-java)